This is a punk rock album about growing up.

-This was our back-to-basics album, after the philosophical grandiosity and wild genre experimentation of the last one.
+“Stars” was our back-to-basics album, after a couple of more experimental releases in the early 2010s.
 Speaking for myself, at least, I wanted to recapture the uncomplicated punk energy of our early songs, but now with the (relative) emotional maturity of a 30-year-old brought to bear on the lyrics.

-Lyrically, I’ve described this before as “a punk rock album about growing up”.
 Zoey and I lost our grandfather during the writing of this record, and before that happened there were other areas of my life that had collapsed already.
 I was also quietly grappling, more than ever, with whatever beige, monolithic force it is that crushes the playfulness and exuberance out of a person as they grow older and are expected to act like an adult.
 There is a tension there, between the need to become the person others are depending on you to be and the need to be fully alive and have an outlet for joy.
-This album (and the excerpts from a fictional novel that are scattered throughout its liner notes) are largely about that tension.

 This album was the first one in our history where we succeeded in making a video for every single song.
 Click below to start the playlist.